32blit/32blit-sdk/docs/Tools.md

         type: image/image           # Type of this asset, usually auto-detected from the extension

-        pallete: assets/palette.png # Optional palette for the image.
+        palette: assets/palette.png # Optional palette for the image.
 Supports .act, .pal, .gpl and any image file

         transparent: 255,0,255      # Optional colour to map to transparency